Izabela88/brainstorm-quiz/README.md

 - I want to be able to see the results of my game.

-  - Contains the top 10 game scores in two levels.
+  - Scoreboard contains the top ten game scores in two levels.

   ![Scoreboard](https://github.com/Izabela88/brainstorm-quiz/blob/main/media/score-board.jpg)